gentcod/SOAPWebService/README.md

+## Simple WebScrapper
-##This is a web scrapper tool that takes a URL and fetches the RSS Feeds from the URL
+This is a web scrapper tool that takes a URL and fetches the RSS Feeds from the URL

-##
+## Script Guide:
 To run without building the executable file, use:

 `go run . 'https://someurl.com'`